 >> Fall application tips for Russian knapweed

-Field research has shown that fall applications are extremely effective with Milestone® specialty herbicide at labeled rates of 5 to 7 fl oz/A. Tank mixing with another herbicide is not necessary; Milestone alone will control Canada thistle.
-Applications can be made in the fall as long as there is live Canada thistle foliage.
-Even though Canada thistle leaves will begin to senesce, generally there is still excellent efficacy up to late October as long as there is some green foliage*.
+Field research has shown herbicide applications can be made in the fall as long as there is live Canada thistle foliage.
+Even though Canada thistle leaves will begin to senesce, Milestone specialty herbicide at 5 to 7 fl oz/A will provide good control up to late October as long as there is some green foliage*.

 >> Fall application tips for Canada thistle

+Fall herbicide applications may be applied to rosettes over a longer period in the fall than in the spring.
+An additional advantage is that fall treatments reduce the potential of injury from spray drift to foliage of nearby desirable plants since sensitive crops have been harvested or desirable plants are dormant.
 Fall application of Milestone® specialty herbicide at 3 to 5 fl oz/A provides excellent control of biennial thistle (e.g., musk, bull, and plumeless thistle).
-Fall herbicide treatments may be applied to rosettes over a longer period in the fall than in the spring.
-An additional advantage is that fall treatments reduce the potential of injury from spray drift to foliage of nearby desirable plants since sensitive crops have been harvested or desirable plants are dormant.

 >> Fall application tips for biennial thistles